 Similarly, excessive humidity can suffocate the stomata, reducing the plant’s ability to collect the CO2 needed for growth.
 High humidity levels can also reduce the plant’s ability to transpire, affecting water movement from the roots to the leaf surface.
 This, in turn, can slow down growth, negatively affecting the plant’s health.

-Temperature affects the root system differently from the stem, leaf, and flower structures.
-Excessive water temperatures will reduce available oxygen to the root zone.
-The root system can become damaged because of this, which in turn affects the plant’s ability to uptake nutrition.
-Oxygen starvation resulting from excessively warm water is the primary cause of root rot in hydroponic systems.
+Moreover, temperature can affect the root system differently from the stem, leaf, and flower structures.
+If the water temperature is too high, the available oxygen to the root zone can be reduced, causing damage to the root system.
+This can negatively impact the plant’s ability to uptake nutrition and can lead to oxygen starvation, which is the primary cause of root rot in hydroponic systems.

 Recommended day temp is 26 – 28 °C